Intrauterine insemination (IUI)

 Monitoring the Maturation of Follicles

-Regular ultrasound scanning (USS) of the ovaries is carried out in order to monitor the size of your follicles and help us determine the best timing for egg collection.
+Regular ultrasound scanning (USS) of the ovaries is carried out in order to monitor the size of your follicles and avoid the ovaries become overstimulated.
 To complete the final maturation step and ensure the timely release of the eggs, an additional injection, typically in the form of placental hormone (hCG), will be administered.
 Egg collection will be scheduled for 34-36 hours after this injection, allowing you time to prepare and rest.

 Inducing Ovulation